 Micro-Locality of real estate markets….

 Far too often I see appraisers who come in from out of the area and simply do not understand the idiosyncrasies of a local market. (like Back Bay, for instance.)
 I once had a guy ask me at the appraisal if the parking space was worth $20K or $25K (for a place in Back Bay).
-My reply was, and I used to do property valuation in Brisbane, Australia, that it was more like $75 – $100K!
+My reply was that it was more like $75 – $100K!
 He wasn’t even close to “market value”.
 Had the property been on lockbox and accessed solely by the appraiser, where no one was there to answer the question, a major issue could have come up.

 This is a microcosm of a far greater issue.
 Too often the appraiser that gets assigned (via a conduit appraisal management company hired by the bank) simply is not qualified to value a property due to lack of specific market knowledge.